Part I | Part II

 Feria de Pedro Romero

 The 'Feria de Pedro Romero' is traditionally the first week in September.
-The core activities traditionally start in the evening of Wednesday with a parade about 19.30 hrs.
-The highlight of the week is the 'Corrida Goyesca' bullfight which traditionally takes place on the Saturday at about 17.30 hrs.
-Note: In 2018 the feria goyesca took place a week earlier.
-In 2019 the 'Corrida Goyesca' bullfight has been announced that it will take place the Saturday before the Feria Goyesca, due to Fran Rivera's agenda.
-There is much position to this, so it might still change.
+The core activities traditionally start on the evening of Wednesday with a parade about 19.30 hrs.
+The highlight of the week is the procession and 'Corrida Goyesca' bullfight which traditionally now takes place on the first Saturday of September at about 18.00 hrs.

 Ronda Feria Goyesqua